saylordotorg/course_phil202/Unit05.md

+---
+layout: default
+title: "PHIL202: Philosophy of Science"
+course_description: "A survey of philosophical issues surrounding the concepts and practices of modern science, aimed to familiarize you with philosophical issues about science, as well as equip you to critically interpret popular reports about contemporary scientific research."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Interpretations of Scientific Knowledge** <span id="5"></span>
 “Physics is like sex: sure, it may give some practical results, but